bgbrink/ddPCRvis/README.md

 2519.6355 |	7082.25049
 &#8942; | &#8942;

-After you hit 'Start Analysis', the [dropClust](https://github.com/bgbrink/dropClust) algorithm will be started and the background.
-Once the computation is completed (allow ~5 seconds per file), you will be redirected to the next page, where you can inspect the result and spot any errors or other irregularities:
+After you hit 'Start Analysis', the [dropClust](https://github.com/bgbrink/dropClust) algorithm will run in the background.
+Once the computation is completed (allow ~5 seconds per file), you will be redirected to the next page, where you can inspect the result and spot any errors or other irregularities.
+Depending on your internet connection and the number of files you submitted, loading the plots in the browser can take a little while, so please be patient.
 <p align="center">
 <img
 src="https://user-images.githubusercontent.com/11661112/28871944-1f21e484-7787-11e7-908f-e932dfa9132a.PNG"